Articles

 TypeScript developers get npm install @future-agi/ai-evaluation.

-And if you don’t want to run any code, here is the walkthrough of evals on Future AGI platform:
+If you do not want to run any code, here is a walkthrough of evals on the Future AGI platform:

 The Production Layer: Guardrails, Streaming, AutoEval, Feedback

-The first piece is guardrail scanners, which block attacks before they hit your LLM:
+The first piece is guardrail scanners, which block attacks before they reach your LLM:

 from fi.evals.guardrails.scanners import (